mabruras/sqapi/resources/docs/CONFIGURATION.md

 ### Packages
 It is possible to specify python modules for installment or downloading, for each custom sqAPI Plugin.
-In the main configuration, it should be defined if custom packages are to be installed or not - default is `True`.
+In the main configuration, it should be defined if custom packages are to be installed or not - default is `False`.

 The `install` field is possible to overwrite in the plugin config files, to avoid the packages of a plugin to be installed or downloaded.